kwaldenphd/matplotlib-intro/README.md

 fig, axs = plt.subplots(2, 2)
 ```

-Having multiple `Axes` in the same `Figure` is useful when creating side-by-side visualizations or a dashboard-style collection of visualizations.
+32. Having multiple `Axes` in the same `Figure` is useful when creating side-by-side visualizations or a dashboard-style collection of visualizations.

 ## `Axes`

-In `matplotlib` syntax, `Axes` are what we would think of as a single plot, where data is plotted.
+33. In `matplotlib` syntax, `Axes` are what we would think of as a single plot, where data is plotted.

-A `Figure` can contain many `Axes`, but a given `Axes` object can only be in one `Figure`.
+34. A `Figure` can contain many `Axes`, but a given `Axes` object can only be in one `Figure`.

-For 2D visualizations, an `Axes` contains two `Axis` objects.
+35. For cartesian coordinate plane visualizations, an `Axes` contains two `Axis` objects.

 ## `Axis`

-`matplotlib` works in a Cartesian coordinate system, with an `X` (horizontal) and `Y` (vertical) axis.
+36. `matplotlib` works in a Cartesian coordinate system, with an `X` (horizontal) and `Y` (vertical) axis.

-In a `matplotlib` plot, the `Axis` objects set graph limits and generate tick marks and labels.
+37. In a `matplotlib` plot, the `Axis` objects set graph limits and generate tick marks and labels.

-The location of ticks is determined by a `Locator` object.
+38. The location of ticks is determined by a `Locator` object.

-Tick labels are strings formatted using `Formatter`.
+39. Tick labels are strings formatted using `Formatter`.

 ## Everything Else (`Artists`)

-The other components of the `Figure` include things like axis labels, marker or line style, tick labels, figure title, etc.
+40. The other components of the `Figure` include things like axis labels, marker or line style, tick labels, figure title, etc.

-These are all referred to as `Artists` in `matplotlib` documentation.
+41. These are all referred to as `Artists` in `matplotlib` documentation.

-Knowing how to configure or customize these plot components is not just about aesthetics--in many cases, customizing a plot is necessary for readability.
+42. Knowing how to configure or customize these plot components is not just about aesthetics--in many cases, customizing a plot is necessary for readability.

 # Customizing in `matplotlib`

 ## Title and Axis Labels

-We can start by adding a plot title, and axis labels to our square root line plot.
+43. We can start by adding a plot title, and axis labels to our square root line plot.
 ```Python
 # import matplotlib
 import matplotlib.pyplot as plot